Duncan Sandys: Wartime career

+His father-in-law gave him his first ministerial post as Financial Secretary to the War Office from 1941 to 1944 during the wartime coalition government.
+Sandys had been wartime Parliamentary Secretary to the Minister of Supply.

-From 1944 to 1945 he served as Minister of Works for the remainder of the coalition and in the Churchill Caretaker Ministry.
+From 1944 to 1945 he served as Minister of Works for the remainder of the coalition and in the Churchill caretaker ministry.
 While a minister he was chairman of a War Cabinet Committee for defence against German flying bombs and rockets, on which he frequently clashed with the scientist and intelligence expert R. V. Jones.
 However, he lost his seat in the 1945 general election.
 He resigned his TA commission as a lieutenant-colonel the following year.

 Co-founder of the European Movement

 Sandys played a key role in the creation of the European Movement.
 He established the United Europe Movement in Britain in 1947 following a speech of his father-in-law, Winston Churchill, in Zurich on 19 September 1946 when Churchill had called for the "European family" to be recreated and provided with "a structure under which it can dwell in peace, in safety and in freedom".

 In 1947, Joseph Retinger, who had been instrumental in setting up the European League for Economic Cooperation in 1946, approached Sandys, then Honorary Secretary of the UEM, to discuss ways the League and the United Europe Movement might cooperate on questions relating to European integration.
-They decided to call a small conference of existing organisations working for European unity - the European League for Economic Cooperation, the United Europe Movement, the Nouvelles Equipes Internationales, the European Parliamentary Union, and the European Union of Federalists.
+They decided to call a small conference of existing organisations working for European unity – the European League for Economic Cooperation, the United Europe Movement, the Nouvelles Equipes Internationales, the European Parliamentary Union, and the European Union of Federalists.
 This took place in Paris on 20 July 1947 where ELEC, the UEM, the EPU and the EUF agreed to establish the Committee for the Co-ordination of the International Movements for European Unity.
-The EPU did not however subsequently ratify its participation in the Committee but the Nouvelles Equipes Internationales agreed to join.
-In December 1947, the Committee was renamed the International Committee of the Movements for European Unity and Sandys was elected its Chairman and Retinger its Honorary Secretary.
+The EPU did not however subsequently ratify its participation in the committee but the Nouvelles Equipes Internationales agreed to join.
+In December 1947, the committee was renamed the International Committee of the Movements for European Unity and Sandys was elected its chairman and Retinger its Honorary Secretary.

 The Committee organised the Congress of Europe, held in The Hague from 7–11 May 1948 with 750 delegates from across Europe.
 Following the Congress, the International Committee was transformed into the European Movement.